 DORIA Mikado Pendant Chandelier

-Materials: Hollow brass curved rod/tube.
-White striped glass globes, oriental lantern, lampion style.
+Materials: Hollow brass curved rod or tube.
+White striped oval opal glass globe lampshades.
+Made in an oriental lantern, lampion style.
 Some brass parts.
 Conical brass canopy.
-Brass with porcelain sockets.
+Brass E14 sockets with a porcelain ring.

 Cord Length: 80 cm /31.49” – adjustable